Transparency

 In practice, this structure makes plan differences more transparent and emphasizes selecting the right tariff from the outset.
 Compared to more individually configured models, adjustments within a plan are more limited.

-DKV is therefore particularly suitable for expats who prefer clearly structured plan options, while those seeking more flexible or highly tailored coverage may find other providers a better fit.
+DKV is therefore particularly suitable for expats abiding by German visa requirements, as they may need clearly structured plan options.
+On the other hand, those seeking more flexible or highly tailored coverage may find other providers a better fit.

 Frequently Asked Questions